 Tuscany has plenty upon plenty of things to do, that's for sure.
 With no fewer than seven UNESCO World Heritage Sites, the claim as the birthplace of the Italian Renaissance, the Leaning Tower of Pisa and more, it's no surprise that Tuscany remains one of the most popular places to visit in Italy, if not the world.

 And yet.
-Stunning though these places are, it does mean that some of the more unusual things to do get overlooked.
+Stunning though these places are, it does mean that some of the off the beaten track things do get overlooked.
 Experiences that would top the list in lesser-endowed places fall through the travel guidebook cracks in luscious Toscana.

 Well, not any more!

-Behold, dear readers, let me clue you in to seven unusual things to do and see in Tuscany while still leaving room to see the classics.
+Behold, dear readers, let me clue you in to off the beaten path things to do in Tuscany.

 Recommended reading: unusual things to do in Italy